JacobsAlumni/MemberManagement/README.md

 The following independent apps also exist:

 - `django_forms_uikit` -- rendering django forms using the uikit framework

+## Tests

+Tests are in the process of being set up.

+One non-feature related test is the CodeStyle test.
+This enforces PEP8-compliance except for maximum line length.

 ## License
 Licensed under the Terms of the MIT LICENSE, see [LICENSE](LICENSE).